HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 5. The Payer POSTS a Task to the Provider endpoint requesting the Provider to complete the referenced Questionnaire.
 6. The Provider uses a  DTR SMART App or EHR native application to complete the Questionnaire.
 7. {{ site.data.base-example-list[6] }}
-8. The Payer fetches the QuestionnaireResponse referenced by Task.output.
+8. The Payer fetches the QuestionnaireResponse referenced by `Task.output`.

 {% include examplebutton_default.html example="task-scenario-10" b_title = 'Click Here To See Example Task Based Transaction Using Questionnaire' %}